top of page

 Search

-Can You Really Negotiate Your Severance Package Without a Lawyer?
+Can I Negotiate My Severance Package Without a Lawyer?
 Yes—And Here’s How

 Losing your job is stressful enough.
 The last thing you want is to get lost in legal fees, confusing clauses, and pressure to sign paperwork you don’t fully understand.
 If you’ve just received a severance offer, you might be wondering: Do I need a lawyer to negotiate this?
-The surprising answer is: Not necessarily.
-With the right information—and the right tools—you can negotiate your own severance package confidently and effectively.
-Here’s how.
-Step 1: Understand What You’r
+Should I hire a lawyer to negotiate my severance?
+The answer is: No, you don't necessarily need a lawyer to negotiate your severance package.
+With the right information, and the right tools, you can negoti

 SeverEase